 Summertime Allergies

-As spring flowers give way to summer sun, many assume their seasonal allergies will fade away along with the daffodils and tulips.
-Unfortunately, along with barbeques, campouts, and pool parties, summer can also bring a new wave of allergens including tree, grass and weed pollen.
-What follows are several tips to help you avoid the summer sniffles and enjoy the sunny season.
+As spring flowers give way to summer sun, many assume their hay fever, or seasonal allergies, will fade away along with the daffodils and tulips.
+Unfortunately, along with barbecues, campouts, and pool parties, summer can also bring a new wave of allergens including tree, grass, and weed pollen.
+Below, we’ll discuss what triggers these allergies and how to manage them all summer long.

-While the immune system ordinarily produces antibodies to protect against harmful viruses and bacteria, it occasionally mistakes harmless airborne particles (such as pollen) as a health threat.
+While the immune system naturally produces antibodies to protect against harmful viruses and bacteria, it occasionally mistakes harmless airborne particles (such as pollen) as a health threat.
 When pollen enters the body through the eyes, nose and lungs, the immune system produces a certain type of antibody called immunoglobulin E (lgE).
 When these antibodies attack allergen particles, the body sends chemicals known as histamines into the bloodstream.
-Histamines, in turn, create the unpleasant symptoms associated with seasonal allergies.
+Histamines, in turn, create the unpleasant symptoms associated with hay fever.

 Seasonal allergies cause a variety of bothersome symptoms including: